NBISweden/workshop-python/ht18/project.md

    </section>
    </details>

-6. Translate into amino-acids, using an implementation of the translation table from <a href="https://github.com/NBISweden/PythonCourse/tree/ht18/assignment"><code>utils.rna</code> package</a>.
+6. Translate the above sequence into amino-acids, using an implementation of the translation table from <a href="https://github.com/NBISweden/PythonCourse/tree/ht18/assignment"><code>utils.rna</code> package</a>.

    <details>
    <summary>Tip</summary>